Personal Finance -

 Junior ISA

 The Junior ISA was introduced in November 2011 as a long-term, tax-free savings account for children under the age of 18.
-The annual subscription limit is set to increase to £9,000 from 2020-21 onwards.
+The annual subscription limit is set to increase to £9,000 .

 cashisa_mobile